chenzx921020/MoEQuant/Tables_for_R4_ZiDj.md

 | Mixtral-8x7B     | GPTQ     |   73 mins  |
 |                  | MoEQuant |   115 mins  |
 ---
-Table R3: A snapshot of genrated samples by Qwen-MoE-14B, DeepSeek-MoE-16B and Mixtral 8x7B
+**Table R3: A snapshot of genrated samples by Qwen-MoE-14B, DeepSeek-MoE-16B and Mixtral 8x7B.**
 | Model| Generated Sentences|
 |---|---|
 | Qwen-MoE-14B| ! ### GMAT Club Daily Prep\n\n#### Thank you for using the timer - this advanced tool can estimate your performance and suggest more practice questions.
 We have subscribed you to Daily Prep Questions via email.\n\nCustomized\nfor You\n\nwe will pick new questions that match your level based on your Timer History\n\nTrack\n\nevery week, we’ll send you an estimated GMAT score based on your performance\n\nPractice\nPays\n\nwe will pick new questions that match your level based on your Timer History......